carloskiki/rfcs/text/3759-cargo-supported-targets.md

 eliminated from the dependency tree of a package if the `supported-targets` of the package is mutually exclusive with the target preconditions of the dependency.

-### Comparing `supported-targets`
+## Comparing `supported-targets`

+To prune the dependency tree, and to ensure proper use of dependencies, it becomes necessary to compare `supported-targets` lists.
 When comparing two `supported-targets` lists, it is necessary to know if one is a _subset_ of the other, or if both are _mutually exclusive_.
 To proceed, both lists are flattened to the same representation, and they are then compared.
 This process is done internally, and does not affect the `Cargo.toml` file.